 - Buy the things you need from supermarkets or farmer’s markets – markets sell a variety of wines and homemade cheeses at reasonable prices.

 - As odd as it sounds, don’t sit down to have your coffee; Italian cafes charge extra for sitting down to have coffee, so have your coffee standing, like locals!

-- Buy travel insurance that covers loss of luggage and medical expenses.
+- Buy travel insurance that covers the loss of luggage and medical expenses.

-- Seek out free things to do – lots of sightseeing can be done for free or on the cheap.
+- Seek out free things to do – lots of sightseeing can be done for free.